CS5008Fall2025/midterm-report-skakked/README.md

 3. **Dynamic Programming (DP)** — implemented with memoization in Python and tabulation in C.

 Each algorithm was implemented in **C** and **Python**.
 The goal is to empirically verify the theoretical Big-O complexity of each method and compare language-level efficiencies.
-For each algorithm, this report provides: (1) Big-O analysis with derivation, (2) pseudocode, (3) implementation details in both languages, and (4) empirical results.
+For each algorithm, this report provides:

+1. Big-O analysis with derivation
+2. Pseudocode
+3. Implementation details in both languages
+4. Empirical results